 The IUCN Red List can help inform environmental impact assessments, which are often used to inform decision-makers of the potential environmental consequences of implementing proposed projects.
 For example, data from The IUCN Red List are included in the Integrated Biodiversity Assessment Tool (IBAT), an innovative decision support tool available to both the business and conservation sectors.
 The wealth of information on habitats and threats to species is also used in biodiversity management and site rehabilitation planning processes.

-Combining conservation planning analyses with information on threats from The IUCN Red List has also lead to partnerships with industry to explore opportunities to reduce the negative impact on biodiversity and promote more sustainable production.
-Initiatives developed in collaboration with the petrochemical, mining, aggregate and financial sectors, such as Net Positive Impact (NPI) and No Net Loss, benefit from access to Red List information on the distribution of species and their conservation status.
+Combining conservation planning analyses with information on threats from The IUCN Red List has also led to partnerships with industry to explore opportunities to reduce the negative impact on biodiversity and promote more sustainable production.
+Initiatives developed in collaboration with the petrochemical, mining, aggregate and financial sectors, such as Net Positive Impact (NPI), benefit from access to Red List information on the distribution of species and their conservation status.

 Education and raising awareness